Information for Quartix Technologies plc investors

 The Remuneration Committee sets and reviews the compensation of Executive Directors including the setting of targets and performance frameworks for cash and share-based awards.

-David Warwick chairs the Remuneration Committee.
+Andrew Walters chairs the Remuneration Committee following David Warwick’s resignation.
 It acts to ensure sound Corporate Governance with respect to Director and senior management remuneration and meets once or twice in the year, as appropriate.
 The Committee functions with the objective of attracting, retaining and motivating the executive management of the Company and ensuring they are rewarded in a fair and responsible manner for their contribution to the success of the Group.

 The role of the Committee is to determine and agree with the Board the framework or broad policy for the remuneration of the Company’s Chairman and Executive Directors, including pension rights and compensation payments.
 It also recommends and monitors the level and structure of remuneration for senior management.
 When setting the remuneration policy, the Committee reviews and considers the pay and employment conditions across the Group, especially when determining salary increases.